 Never Stop Learning.

-I am interested in employing research-based assessment methods as a professor and welcome all feedback on my teaching.
+I am interested in employing culturally sustaining pedagogy and research-based assessment methods as a professor and welcome all feedback on my teaching.

 Previous Courses (Fresno State)